 - Your ad would not be online for hours, days, or more

 Additionally, Google’s click fraud criteria are identical for each and every advertiser, so your clicks could be compared to companies whose criteria are completely different, resulting in additional complications.
 Many advertisers and business owners think that Google’s protection strategies are enough – unfortunately, this is not always the case.

 It’s About Your Business

-You wouldn’t allow someone to walk out of your store with your inventory.
+You wouldn’t allow someone to leave your store with your inventory.
 Then why let competitors and fraudsters make off with your advertising dollars?

 ClickCease’s Click Fraud Detection Algorithm is built to protect your ads and your budget.
-It looks at multiple data points and does a real-time calculation to determine if a click is fraudulent or not.
-If the data points don’t align, it’s a sign that something is suspicious and action must be taken immediately.
+It looks at multiple data points and does a real-time calculation to determine whether a click is fraudulent or not.
+If the data points don’t align, it’s a sign that something is suspicious, and action must be taken immediately.

 Detecting click fraud with the ClickCease Algorithm.

-The ClickCease click fraud detection algorithm takes into account dozens of pure indicators for click fraud activity.
-From IP address to user behavior.
+The ClickCease click fraud detection algorithm takes into account dozens of pure indicators for click fraud activity, from IP address to user behavior.
 Everything is being analyzed.
-For each click made on your ads, ClickCease assigns a threat level based on the number of fraudulent indicators detected.
+For each click on your ads, ClickCease assigns a threat level based on the number of fraudulent indicators detected.